renderedtext/semaphore-docs-new/source/docs/build-sequence.md

 directory is set to `/home/runner/:project_name`.

-For language related questions please consult one of our dedicated guides found in the sidebar under Language Support.
+For language related questions please consult one of our dedicated guides found in the sidebar, under Language Support.

 ### Export job result